onnlucky/hotel/readme.txt

 Hotel is build using the actor model, light weight threads called a task.
 A task is a share nothing thread, and you push messages onto its queue, it will respond at its own leisure.

 Funny thing is, this is much like an event loop, except that you write a response back to the event.
-This is excatly how you implement a c level task.
+This is exactly how you implement a c level task.
 Your choice is to "sacrifice" a os level thread.

 The idea is simple, whenever messages became available, a callback is invoked.